Social Welfare Research

 Medicaid—$566 billion:

 Who qualifies for Medicaid?
 Since the states administer and contribute to Medicaid, eligibility and benefits vary by state.
-Most states set the income limit for receiving benefits between 106% ($14,691) and 138% ($19,127) of the poverty level, depending also on the number of people in the household.
-In 2017, 68 million Americans received Medicaid.
+For non-disabled, non-pregnant adults, most states set the income limit between 106% and 138% of the federal poverty level, which translated to $14,580– $19,392 annually for a single individual in 2023.
+In 2024, 88.8 million Americans received Medicaid.

 How is it funded?
 Medicaid is funded by the general income tax.